exratione/thywill/doc/development_setup.md

 This effectively installs the repository code as the module, and changes made to the code will reflect immediately when you run it.
 See the NPM documentation for more:

 https://github.com/isaacs/npm/blob/master/doc/link.md

-You can now start and stop thywill.js with the normal NPM commands:

-    npm start thywill
-    npm stop thywill